☐ Know your deadlines

 LLC

-Depending on elections made by the LLC and the number of members, the IRS will treat an LLC as either a C-Corporation, S-Corporation, partnership, or as part of the LLC's owner's tax return.
+Depending on elections made by the LLC and the number of members, the IRS will treat an LLC as either a C-Corporation, S-Corporation, partnership, or as part of the LLC’s owner’s tax return (sole proprietorship).

-- If the LLC is classified as part of the business owner's own tax return you will use a 1040, U.S. Individual Income Tax Return and Schedule C (Form 1040), Profit or Loss from Business.
+- If the LLC is classified as part of the business owner’s own tax return (sole proprietorship) you will use a Form 1040, U.S. Individual Income Tax Return and Schedule C (Form 1040), Profit or Loss from Business.

 ☐ Filing an extension

-It is important to know that an extension does not extend the period for any payment that is due, but does help you avoid penalties and fees for filing your return after the deadline.
-You are still required to pay any taxes owed by the original due date to avoid any late fees.
+It is important to know that an extension does not extend the period for any payment that is due, but does help you avoid penalties for filing your return after the deadline.
+You are still required to pay any taxes owed by the original due date to avoid any late payment penalties or interest charges.

 Tax prep can be confusing for anyone, especially if you own a small business.
-If you have questions, need your taxes filed quickly and accurately, or are still not sure how to go about filing your taxes Rocket Lawyer can help.
+If you have questions, need your taxes filed quickly and accurately, or are still not sure how to go about filing your taxes a Tax Pro can help.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.